mhh0318/OneMoreStep/README.md

 One More Step (OMS) module was proposed in [One More Step: A Versatile Plug-and-Play Module for Rectifying Diffusion Schedule Flaws and Enhancing Low-Frequency Controls](https://github.com/mhh0318/OneMoreStep) by *Minghui Hu, Jianbin Zheng, Chuanxia Zheng, Tat-Jen Cham et al.*

-By **adding one small step** on the top the sampling process, we can address the issues caused by the current schedule flaws of diffusion models **without changing the original model parameters**.
-This also allows for some control over low-frequency information, such as color.
+By incorporating **one minor, additional step** atop the existing sampling process, it can address inherent limitations in the diffusion schedule of current diffusion models.
+Crucially, this augmentation does not necessitate alterations to the original parameters of the model.
+Furthermore, the OMS module enhances control over low-frequency elements, such as color, within the generated images.

-Our model is **versatile** and can be integrated into almost all widely-used Stable Diffusion frameworks.
-It's compatible with community favorites such as **LoRA, ControlNet, Adapter, and foundational models**.
+Our model is **versatile** and allowing for **seamless integration** with a broad spectrum of prevalent Stable Diffusion frameworks.
+It demonstrates compatibility with community-favored tools and techniques, including LoRA, ControlNet, Adapter, and other foundational models, underscoring its utility and adaptability in diverse applications.

 ## Usage

-OMS now is supported diffusers with a customized pipeline [github](https://github.com/mhh0318/OneMoreStep).
-To run the model, first install the latest version of the Diffusers library as well as `accelerate` and `transformers`.
+OMS now is supported diffusers with a customized pipeline, as detailed in [github](https://github.com/mhh0318/OneMoreStep).
+To run the model, first install the latest version of `diffusers` (especially for `LCM` feature) as well as `accelerate` and `transformers`.

 ```bash
 pip install --upgrade pip